 In fact, there are a few minor differences as well.
 As you go further and keep reading, you will get a good insight about it.

 VPS hosting, also known as Virtual Private Server, offers a single physical machine to multiple websites.
 The physical machine creates numerous virtual servers, and each user enjoys an individual virtual server.

 Although users share the physical server, they own a private virtual server to them.
 All of their resources are separated from each other.
-For instance, if you are hosting a website on a VPS server, you will have your own set of resources.
+For instance, if you are hosting a website on a Cloud VPS server, you will have your own set of resources.
 You will not share them with other users.

 Likewise, every user receives personal and 100% dedicated resources.

 Let us consider VPS as a food packet from the food truck.
 Everyone receives equal food packets, and they don’t mean to share anything with each other.
 Similarly, in VPS, the host deploys a physical machine (food truck).
 Then the physical machine creates many virtual servers to distribute among users.
 That is how each user gets a private server with personal resources.

 In VPS, there is utmost privacy, mainly because you don’t share the space and resources.
 You stay in a committed environment with no other user around you.
 This protects your server and its data, plus it allows you to utilize the resources all by yourself.

 The dedicated server is the whole big machine.
 If VPS is a food packet, a dedicated server is the food truck.
 They provide the same service features, but you get more resources here.
 Plus, there is extremely high privacy.